+Much like Nintendo, Sony has decided to jump into the nostalgia market with its upcoming PlayStation Classic.
+When the Classic was announced I was very excited and couldn’t wait to hear what the other 15 games (Along with the 5 announced) were.
+There are some fantastic games that Sony has decided to include on the tiny console including classics like Tekken 3, Ridge Racer Type 4 & Final Fantasy VII.
+I do feel like a lot of games are missing from the lineup.
+I am guessing this is due to remakes, re-releases and perhaps licensing issues?
 A few we are missing that I am surprised about are Crash Bandicoot, Spyro, Castlevania: Symphony of the Night & Resident Evil 2.
 This left me slightly disappointed and from what I can tell from Twitter quite a few people have cancelled their pre-orders upon the announcement of the additional games.

 Why not make my own?

 How to make your own DIY PlayStation Classic?
 I got thinking and decided it was time to create a ‘DIY’ PlayStation Classic.
 The answer comes in the form of an even smaller console.
 One about the size of a pack of cards in fact.
 I am talking about the PSTV (VITA TV etc) For those of you who do not know, the PSTV is essentially PlayStation Vita hardware shrunk down.
-Devoid of screen the PSTV connects directly to your TV using HDMI and outputs in 720p which is not bad considering the size of the Vita’s screen.
+Devoid of a screen, the PSTV connects directly to your TV using HDMI and outputs in 720p which is not bad considering the size of the Vita’s screen.
 Controls are handled via either a PS3 or PS4 Controller which still gives the authentic PlayStation feel without having to worry about cables!

 What do you need?